hgalvao98/liqfy/README.md

 This project was made for Liqfy, a loan company based in Brazil.

-The main goal of this project was to get leads using the form develop integraded with RDStation.
+The main goal of this project was to get leads using the form developed integraded with RDStation.

 To test this project locally, clone this repository following by a npm install and a npm run start.